 If a child is experiencing learning difficulties, the parent or guardian may contact the person listed below to learn about the district's overall general education referral or screening system for support services.
 This system links students to a variety of support options including making a referral for a special education evaluation or for a Section 504 evaluation to determine if the student needs specific aids, accommodations, or services.
-A parent or guardian may request an evaluation for special education or Section 504 services at any time.
+A parent or guardian may request an evaluation for special education or Section 504 services at any time by reaching out to Daniyel Dickey at daniyel.dickey@kipptexas.org or via phone at (512) 537-7393.